hegedani/Pruning_algorithms_for_phylogenetic_trees/README.md

 The following algorithms can be used to prune exceptionally long branches in phylogenetic trees.

 - **Primitive Straight-Forward Approach (PSFA)**
-    - Identify the longest edge and calculate the sizes of the two components resulting from its removal
+    - Identifies the longest edge and calculates the sizes of the two components resulting from its removal

-    - If the size of the smaller component is within the tolerance range and the edge was excessively long, remove it
+    - If the size of the smaller component is within the tolerance range and the edge was excessively long, removes it

-    - Define criteria for considering an edge as "too long", denoted by `longest_to_average` in the code
+    - Have to define criteria for considering an edge as "too long", denoted by `longest_to_average` in the code

-    - Specify the tolerance range, denoted by `threshold`
+    - Have to specify the tolerance range, denoted by `threshold`

 - **Circular Pruning Algorithm (CPA)**
     - The goal is to prune the trees to make them roughly circular

-    - Choose a root and remove points that are beyond a specified distance
+    - Chooses a root and removes leaves that are beyond a specified distance

     - Two conditions must be satisfied: